chenzhengyuAI/complex-reaction-system-scale-up/README.md

 ## 4.2 Pilot scale model
 ### 4.2.1 Code section
 + “Transfer_learning_Bayes_opt_para_for_HNN_prop.py”:
 This file is the code for optimizing hyperparameters in the transfer learning using the Bayesian algorithm.
-The input (features) are process conditions and naphtha molecular composition of pilot-scale reactor, and the label is the product bulk properties of pilot-scale reactor.
+The input are process conditions and naphtha molecular composition of pilot-scale reactor (FeedMoleculeContent_pilot.csv), and the label is the product bulk properties of pilot-scale reactor (ProductBulkProperty_pilot.csv).
 + “HNN_gasoline_FCC_pilot_train.py”:
 This file is a training code for naphtha catalytic cracking pilot-scale model by tuned hyperparameters.
-The input (features) are process conditions and naphtha molecular composition of pilot-scale reactor, and the label is the product bulk properties of pilot-scale reactor.
+The input (features) are process conditions and naphtha molecular composition of pilot-scale reactor (FeedMoleculeContent_pilot.csv), and the label is the product bulk properties of pilot-scale reactor (ProductBulkProperty_pilot.csv).
 + “HNN_gasoline_FCC_pilot_pred.py”:
 This file is a testing code for naphtha catalytic cracking pilot-scale model.
-Through loading the trained pilot-scale hybrid model, the code can predict the product bulk properties by inputting process conditions and naphtha molecular composition of pilot-scale reactor.
+Through loading the trained pilot-scale hybrid model, the code can predict the product bulk properties (targets_train_pilot.csv/targets_test_pilot.csv) by inputting process conditions and naphtha molecular composition of pilot-scale reactor (input_train_pilot.csv/input_train_pilot.csv).
 ### 4.2.2 Dataset section
 + “FeedMoleculeContent_pilot.csv”:
 This file is the input data of the naphtha catalytic cracking pilot-scale model, including process conditions and naphtha molecular composition.
 The first four columns are process conditions, and the last 129 columns are naphtha composition.